Most of us have a default search engine that we use all the time. Still, it can pay to look around to see what other search engines offer.

 Cool Feature #5: 3D Cities

-3D cities from Bing Maps were introduced in December of 2013.
-Since then, more cities and features continue to be added.
-11 new 3D cities were added in November of 2021, including International destinations such as Adelaide in Australia, Chateau De Chambord in France, Cittadella in Italy, and Christchurch in New Zealand.
+11 new 3D cities were added in November 2021, including International destinations such as Adelaide in Australia, Château De Chambord in France, Citadel in Italy, and Christchurch in New Zealand.

-You’ll need to download the Windows Maps app to your desktop to view 3D cities.
-Once you’ve done that, open the app and click on the “3D cities” list found under the “…” menu in the upper right.
-There’s also a search bar to search for a city you’d like to explore.
 Once there, play with the “tilt” icon to view the city from different angles.
 It is very fun when switching from one city to the next within the same country.
 No matter how hard I try, I cannot get the cities to look as “cool” as those in some of the articles I’ve seen.

 Cool Feature #6: Isochrones

 An isochrone map is a polygon-shaped area on a map that includes the expected travel time to get from one point to another.
 It color-codes numerous locations to represent the time it will take to arrive at a specific point where key events may be occurring.
-Isochrone maps can be very valuable for business owners, event planners, law enforcement, realtors, geofencing program developers, and many other jobs that deal with travel times for a number of people.

 Trying to create and estimate an isochrone map correctly, including variables such as traffic, road, and vehicle conditions, is not an easy task!
 Enter the Isochrones API from Bing Maps.
 For the average developer, using this API is relatively simple.
-The project itself and the data required may make things more challenging though.
+The project itself and the data required may make things more challenging, though.

 If this sounds of interest, check out this quick and easy demo of an isochrone map and play with the simple features.
 It may jog your brain into thinking of something you could create using a Bing isochrone map and make your project more successful!